Administrative Policies and Procedures Manual - Policy 2300: Inspection of Public Records

 - providing proper and reasonable opportunities to inspect public records, including assembling the records as appropriate;

-- providing reasonable facilities to make copies or furnish copies of the public records during usual business hours;
+- scheduling facilities for inspection of public records during usual business hours;

-- consulting with intellectual property counsel for the University or for STC.UNM regarding any requests that might involve disclosure of trade secrets or attorney-client privileged information related to intellectual property; and
+- consulting with counsel for the University or for STC.UNM regarding any requests that might involve disclosure of trade secrets or attorney-client privileged information related to intellectual property; and

 - maintaining a log of all requests that include the date and nature of the request, a copy of the request, any correspondence relating to the request, date of the response, copies of all documents made available in the response, and any other pertinent information.